jan-vince/smallcontactform/README.md

 All sent data from Contact form are saved and listed in backend Messages list.

-If email, name and message fields are asigned on *Settings > Small contact form > Email | Allow autoreply*, they will be saved in separate columns (you can make fields assignment and disallow autoreply if you don't need this function - but assignments will be preserved).
+If email, name and message fields are asigned on *Settings > Small contact form > Columns mapping*, they will be saved and shown in separate columns.

 You can click on a record to see all form data.
 The message will be marked as read.